 Parking access is located at the intersection of Clay St and Harrell St, where the parking lot is located.
 The most accessible path to the fridge & pantry is through this parking lot.

-because we saw a community need for basic essentials, we started doing distributions (distros) of things like hygiene products, cleaning products, harm reduction supplies, and more a a picnic table in the parking lot behind the one local laundromat in Blacksburg.
+We started a distro program to address the community need for basic essentials, like hygiene products, cleaning products, harm reduction supplies, and more.
 One Sunday a month, we distribute supplies behind the North Main Laundromat from 2-4pm.
 We choose times during which Glade Church in Blacksburg is serving the community via the local Laundry Love program.
 The program provides quarters for people to do their laundry, free of charge, no questions asked, in alignment with our values.
 Glade Church, community members, Laundry Love program users, and sometimes small businesses, like Abby’s (which allows us use the parking lot for our distros), usually provide additional supplies for the distros, making it all the more community-based.

-One of our volunteers was very excited to start a cooking series to utilize our membership to a local professional kitchen to cook meals for the FEC-operated community free fridge.
+One of our volunteers started a cooking series to utilize our membership to a local professional kitchen to cook meals for the FEC-operated community free fridge.
 Much of the ingredients are graciously donated by local small businesses such as Blacksburg Bagels.
-This program provides a boatload of fresh, home-cooked meals, currently on a monthly basis, filling a crucial supply chain gap, keeping families more consistently fed
+This program keeps families more consistently fed by providing fresh, home-cooked meals and filling a crucial supply chain gap.

-there are so many different ways to support this mission as well as collaborate in this community space! if you are interested in volunteering, email us at [email protected] or come to a monthly volunteer orientation (stay tuned for our new volunteer orientation series in the new year)!
-Also sign up for our newsletter and follow us on facebook and instagram.
+There are so many different ways to support this mission as well as collaborate in this community space!
+If you are interested in volunteering, email us at [email protected] or come to a monthly volunteer orientation (stay tuned for our new volunteer orientation series in the new year)!
+To stay up to date on our activities, sign up for our newsletter and follow us on facebook and instagram.

 some of the current volunteer roles we have include: